luketurner/habitsheets/README.md

 HabitSheet is a Web application for habit tracking.
 A demo instance is available at https://habitsheets.fly.dev.

+Source code is published with the MIT License.

 ## Tech notes

 An experiment with the so-called PETAL (Phoenix, Elixir, TailwindCSS, AlpineJS, LiveView) stack.